 HHS regulations do not permit human subjects' research activities to be started, even in an emergency, without prior IRB approval.
 When emergency medical care is initiated without prior IRB review and approval, the patient may not be considered a research subject under [45 CFR Part 46].
-However, nothing in the HHS regulations at [45 CFR Part 46] is intended to limit the authority of a physician to provide emergency medical care, to the extent the physician is permitted to do so under applicable Federal, state or local law.
+However, nothing in the HHS regulations at [45 CFR Part 46] is intended to limit the authority of a physician to provide emergency medical care, to the extent the physician is permitted to do so under applicable Federal, state or local law (including tribal law passed by the official governing body of an American Indian or Alaska Native tribe).